dreamportdev/Osdev-Notes/02_Architecture/06_ACPITables.md

 ## RSDP and RSDT/XSDT

-Many of the information are organized and accessible through different data structures, but since the ACPI specs are quite big, and cover so many different components, we focus only on what we just need to get the informations we need about the APIC.
+Many of the information are organized and accessible through different data structures, but since the ACPI specs are quite big, and cover so many different components, we focus only on what we just need to get the information we need about the APIC.

-Before proceeding let's keep in mind that all address described below are physical, so if we will enable paging, keep in mind that we need to ensure they are properly mapped in the virtual memory spacea.
+Before proceeding let's keep in mind that all address described below are physical, so if we will enable paging, keep in mind that we need to ensure they are properly mapped in the virtual memory space.

 ### RSDP